Detainee Programs and Services

 In 2010, the construction of a 1,500 square foot greenhouse helped extend the farming season.
 A year later, the garden’s land was expanded into 2 acres of “classroom” workspace for the horticultural program.
 Currently, one acre cultivates flowers and the other vegetables.

 Benefits of the Sheriff’s Garden Program

 The self-sustaining program comes at no cost to tax-payers.
-All proceeds are deposited into the inmate welfare fund that finances the garden and other rehabilitative programs.
-Detainees help sell the harvest to local restaurants and at the Daley Plaza Farmer’s Market, giving them the opportunity to learn employable skills such as business operations, production, packaging, delivery, bookkeeping and marketing.
+All proceeds are deposited into the individual in custody welfare fund that finances the garden and other rehabilitative programs.
+Individuals in custody help sell the harvest to local restaurants and at the Daley Plaza Farmer’s Market, giving them the opportunity to learn employable skills such as business operations, production, packaging, delivery, bookkeeping, and marketing.

 Our restaurant supporters are particularly interested in purchasing micro-greens such as arugula, mustard greens and basil.
 Their support proves to extend beyond a business transaction when they hire the program’s graduates.
-Over the past 3 years, approximately 8 detainees have pursued a career with these local restaurants.
+Over the past 3 years, approximately 8 individuals in custody have pursued a career with these local restaurants.

 Visit the links to support our partners:

 Former military service members who self-identify as veterans during intake may be eligible for housing in a veteran’s living unit and benefit from veteran-specific programs such as yoga, health education, and veteran peer support.